PunkUnicorn/The-Return-of-Tom-Thumb/Character - The Knight/The Knight - Origin.md

 * Systemic madness

-   The Kngiht (or rather The Prince) is too sincere in his perception of court tradition and law sees only madness:
+   The Knight (or rather The Prince) is too sincere in his perception of court tradition and law sees only madness:

       * Archaic madness legislated